VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 ```

 #### Deleting Factory Key
-This commmand allows to remove Factory Key from the Virgil Trust Provisioner Factory Keys db FactoryPrivateKeys.db.
-Remember to release the new Trust List after deleting Factory Key and update it on IoT devices.
+This command allows you to remove the factory key from the Virgil Trust Provisioner factory keys db FactoryPrivateKeys.db.
+Remember to release the new TrustList after deleting factory key and update it on IoT devices.

 **Example**
 ```bash